SenorPyro/MaM-Zipper/README.md

 ## Changelog
 Description | Version | State
 --- | --- | ---
-Initial commit | v1.0 | Beta
+Initial commit | v1.0 | beta
-Addeed "id" to the torrents to not get filename conflicts | v1.0.1 | Beta
+Added "id" to the torrents to not get filename conflicts | v1.0.1 | beta